seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 This is my reflection when doing this project so it is going to have my thoughts on what I felt about the project.
 I will be splitting the progress report by weeks, then I will further split between my reflections and the actual how to-dos for future reference or future interns.
 I will be marking the how to-dos with **``(Tutorial)``** so you don't have to read the whole document.
 FInally, very important dsiclaimer, I highly recomend you to learn much more stuff about the unity engine as this stuff is very bare bones and is meant to help you to start understanding.
 I recomend you to check out the other unity tutorials to understand scripting and other stuff more.
 # IMPORTANT
-The password of the laptop is: the written password is iwanttoquitthisproject295 or the pin password is 372466
+The password of the laptop:
+the written password is iwanttoquitthisproject295 or the pin password is 372466
 # Week 0
 ## Reflections